Clinicians

 My aim is to create an environment marked by authenticity and acceptance, where clients feel the freedom, to be honest, come as they are, and explore whatever struggles they may be facing.
 In the context of a meaningful therapeutic relationship, clients can come to a greater understanding of self, work through relational difficulties, traumatic life events, and ongoing sources of stress.

-Amelia Giller, MA, LCMHCA, NCC
+Amelia Giller, MA, LCMCH

-Amelia Giller, MA, LCMHCA, NCC
+Amelia Giller, MA, LCMCH

-Amelia is a Licensed Clinical Mental Health Counselor Associate for Central Psych Charlotte in the state of North Carolina.
-She is a graduate of the Master of Arts of Christian Counseling Program at Gordon-Conwell Theological Seminary—Charlotte.
+Amelia is a Licensed Clinical Mental Health Counselor for Central Psych Charlotte in the state of North Carolina.
+She is a graduate of the Master of Arts of Christian Counseling Program at Gordon-Conwell Theological Seminary-Charlotte.

 Tiffany Austin, MA, LCMHCA